ganoush/sudoku/README.md

 springboot creates a (tomcat) container at a defalt port.
 UI files are placed under resources/static folder.
 UI is created using angular js.

+Post deployment the url to load the application is : http://localhost:8080/index.html